hujhax/austin-improv-wiki/List of Free Fringes.md

 Every year Paul Normandin, the nicest guy in the universe, organizes a Hug Day downtown.
 This show will be a tribute and a recreation of that.
 The idea couldn't be simpler, even if it is a little tricky to grasp.
 Here's Tim's pitch to Paul:<blockquote>"Say you and others who were giving out hugs play while people are walking on stage from time to time to get or decline hugs.
 It could be neat to see the actual conversations that take place between hug times, as well as end with everyone in the audience."</blockquote>The Perfect Free Fringe show.

 #### PLANK-A-THON! ([[Joy Parks]])
 Want to support the Hideout's Special Needs program?
 Sweet!
 So do we!
 It's awesome!
-To learn more about the program, check out [http://www.hideouttheatre.com/improv-for-kids/special-needs-improv www.specialneedsimprov.com].
+To learn more about the program, check out [www.specialneedsimprov.com](http://www.hideouttheatre.com/improv-for-kids/special-needs-improv).

 YOU can help this program continue to grow by participating in the Plank-A-Thon!
 The concept: Each member of the cast will plank during the show, for as long as s/he can, and the planks will be individually timed.
 (One improviser, Joy, promises to go for 5 minutes!)How is this a fundraiser?
 We're hoping you will pledge per minute planked by the whole cast, or place a donation if Joy completes her 5 minute plank or, donate just because you wanna donate!
-Check out [http://goo.gl/forms/MZIvaATqd3 this google doc] for full show details and more donation info!
+Check out [this google doc](http://goo.gl/forms/MZIvaATqd3) for full show details and more donation info!

 #### Mainstage Co-Op ([[Lacy Shawn]])
 In an alternative universe, characters from various Hideout mainstages all live in the same home as roommates.